 - 1) On the device, press the MENU button to enter menu mode. - 2) For each menu, turn the rotary control clockwise to scroll down the menu items.
-Turn counter clockwise to scroll up the menu items. - Off-screen menu items are indicated by arrows at the top and/or bottom of the screen. - Selected menu items (which create your path through the four menus) are highlighted in solid yellow. - The current setting is indicated by a dotted box around the menu item - 3) When you have selected a setting by rotating the right hand rotary control, press that rotary control to enable the setting on the Main Station.
+Turn counter clockwise to scroll up the menu items.

+Off-screen menu items are indicated by arrows at the top and/or bottom of the screen.

+Selected menu items (which create your path through the four menus) are highlighted in solid yellow.

+3) When you have selected a setting by rotating the right hand rotary control, press that rotary control to enable the setting on the Main Station.